Loughton03/azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, a mini honeynet was developed within Microsoft Azure, incorporating various log sources into a Log Analytics workspace and utilizing Microsoft Sentinel to construct attack maps, trigger alerts, and generate incidents.
+The objective was to measure security metrics in an insecure environment for 24 hours, implement security controls to strengthen the environment, and then measure metrics for another 24 hours to compare the results.

 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)